ShanghaiTech Mapping Robot is All You Need: Robot System for Collecting Universal Ground Vehicle Datasets: LiDAR RGB-D Interference Evaluation

 Table \ref{table:interference_precision} shows that all but the two Robosense Bpearls and the Livox Avia have consistent precision between the sole and collective runs, indicating that the precision of the other LiDARs is not affected by interference.

-Fig. \ref{fig:interference_bpearl} (a) \& (b) shows the temporal mean of the point cloud collected by the front Robosense Bpearl.
+Fig. \ref{fig:interference_bpearl}\subref{fig:interference_bpearl_a} \& \subref{fig:interference_bpearl_b} shows the temporal mean of the point cloud collected by the front Robosense Bpearl.
 In the collective run, both Robosense Bpearl and Livox Avia give noisy points behind the wall or below the floor, indicating interference.
-However, the non-noisy points have consistent standard deviation of distance compared to the sole run, suggesting that with proper filtering, the two sensors would give point clouds of the same precision regardless of interference.
+However, all valid objects are still detected by the LiDARs with substantial number of non-noisy points that have consistent standard deviation of distance compared to the sole run, suggesting that with proper filtering, the two sensors would give point clouds of the same precision regardless of interference.

-\subsubsection{Accuracy analysis}
+\subsection{Accuracy analysis}

 To assess the impact on accuracy, the distance between the sensors and a target plane is calculated.
 Significant changes in this distance would indicate interference-induced accuracy differences.
 The flat, white wall in front of the robot is used as the target plane for the 5 LiDARs on the front sensor tower, while another flat wall opposite to it is used for the back Robosense Bpearl, and the ground is used for the back Robosense Ruby.